settylab/kdpeak/README.md

   The file will have columns for start, end (start+1), peak name, and summit height (in cuts per 100 base pairs).
   If nothing is specified the summits will not be saved.
+- `--density-out density_file.bw` - Path to the output file where the event density will be saved.
+  The event density is the internally computed signal on which the peaks are called based on a cutoff.
+It will be saved in the bigwig format for visualization in genome browsers like IGV or JBrowse.
+- `--chrom-sizes chrom-sizes-file` - Chromosome sizes file with the two columns: seqname and size.
+  This file is only needed if --density-out is specified.
+  You can use a script like https://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/fetchChromSizes to fetch the file.
 - `-l LEVEL, --log LEVEL` - Set the logging level.
 Options include: DEBUG, INFO, WARNING, ERROR, CRITICAL.
 Default is INFO.
 - `--logfile LOGFILE` - Path to the file to write a detailed log.
 - `--blacklisted-seqs chrN [chrN ...]` - List of sequences (e.g., chromosomes) to exclude from peak calling.
 Input as space-separated values.